definename/unix-dev/README.md

 - `--default` - accepts default answers to all questions
 - `--pkgname` - sets package name

 As result that command creates `core83_8.30-1_amd64.deb` packages and installs it in system.
+All sources will be available in `$HOME/core83`

 In order to check whether `core83_8.30-1_amd64.deb` packahe was installed type `dpkg -l | grep core83`